aolivarc/Rfun/README.md

 the crustal thickness below the receiver (via a semblance-weighted H-k stacking algorithm) or to generate Common Conversion Point
 (CCP) stacks.
 A tutorial is coming soon™.

+Rfun is also distributed as part of [ISP/Integrated Seismic Program](https://github.com/ProjectISP/ISP)!
+ISP aims to provide a comfortable GUI for performing diverse tasks in earthquake seismology, from array analysis to seismic moment tensor inversion.
+Be sure to check it out as well!

 # Installation (Linux/Windows)
 Rfun requires several packages, which are listed in the requeriments.txt file.
 I recommend using [Anaconda](https://www.anaconda.com/products/individual#Downloads) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html/) for installation as using other tools like pip can be problematic.
 I have not performed any tests